openscope/openscope/documentation/airport-guides/eddf.md

 ##### Arrivals
 Frankfurt primarily uses the transitions to position aircraft onto downwind or base legs to establish onto instrument procedures for the runways.
 The STARs are rarely used; they are generally used in the case that an aircraft has lost communications.

-Transitions with the suffix 07N/25N are used to sequence aircraft for arrival onto 07L/25R; 07S for 07C/25C and 07R/25L.
+Transitions with the suffix 07N/25N are used to sequence aircraft for arrival onto 07L/25R; 07S/25S for 07C/25C and 07R/25L.

 ### Sectors Available in OpenScope
 ```
+Langen Radar (Departure)
+Langen Radar (North Approach)
-Langen Radar
+Langen Radar (North Approach)
+Frankfurt Director
 ```

 ### Other aerodromes within the Frankfurt Terminal Area